Dollar Sign

 Don't do it.
 There that was easy.

 401k loans cause plenty of heartache for people each year.
 Read the 401(k) loan article here, for all the gory details.
 The biggest gotcha is that most 401k loans have to be repaid right away if you quit or get fired and that can be a big headache for most people.
-It also diminishes your 401k account return, and it is plenty hard enough to save for retirement without hurting your returns.
+It also diminishes your 401k account return, and it is plenty hard enough to save for retirement already without hurting your returns.

 If you are under 59 1/2 DO NOT even think of getting a debit card or other way to access your money.
 The 10% penalty will kill you.
 Even if you are 59 1/2, do not take withdrawals from your 401(k) until you actually retire.
 Just because you can take the money doesn't mean it is a good idea.